warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     @@TMPFILE
         creates a copy of the message file to a temporary one.
-It can be used with 'external' command but in this case it's external program's responsibility to delete the temporary file.
+It can be used with 'external' command but in this case it's external program's responsibility to delete the temporary file

+    @@USERAUTH
+        name of the SMTP authenticated user, or "-" if no authentication has been supplied

     Supported commands: